iMega/imega.github.io/_posts/2016-12-03-docker-image-busted.md

   - testing
   - framework
 ---
-This is docker image to run the [busted](http://olivinelabs.com/busted/).
+This is docker image to run the [busted](http://olivinelabs.com/busted/){:rel="nofollow"}.
 Busted is a unit testing framework with a focus on being easy to use.

 <!--more-->

-This is docker image to run the [busted](http://olivinelabs.com/busted/).
+This is docker image to run the [busted](http://olivinelabs.com/busted/){:rel="nofollow"}.
+Busted is a unit testing framework with a focus on being easy to use.

 [![](https://images.microbadger.com/badges/image/imega/busted.svg)](http://microbadger.com/images/imega/busted "Get your own image badge on microbadger.com") [![CircleCI](https://circleci.com/gh/imega-docker/busted.svg?style=svg)](https://circleci.com/gh/imega-docker/busted)